From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

-I mean, they are not right in Merida, although you can find a few private cenotes in the city, here in this post, I will talk more about the cenotes that are at a maximum 1-hour distance from Merida.
+I mean, they are not right in Merida, although you can find a few private cenotes in the city.
+Here in this post, I will talk more about the cenotes that are within a maximum of 1 hour’s distance from Merida.

-As you may already be aware, the Yucatan Peninsula is gifted with something like 6000 cenotes, many of them are still in their original shape hidden among trees and lush vegetation but many others have been cleaned and furnished with stairs and safety cords and protection bars so that we can safely get to the water.
+As you may already be aware, the Yucatan Peninsula is gifted with something like 6000 cenotes, many of them are still in their original shape, hidden among trees and lush vegetation, but many others have been cleaned and furnished with stairs, safety cords and protection bars so that we can safely get to the water.

-Cenotes are mainly managed by the local communities that own the lands.
-They charge very little compared to the Cenotes of the Riviera Maya or the Tulum Cenotes or even the Cenotes near Cancun, and they are much more interesting to visit.
+Cenotes are mainly managed by the local communities that own the land.
+They charge very little compared to the Cenotes of the Riviera Maya, or the Tulum Cenotes, or even the Cenotes near Cancun, and they are much more interesting to visit.

 On top of that, while driving around Yucatan and visiting the cenotes I am talking about in this post, the people are much nicer and more laidback than in Quintana Roo.
 Probably less affected by massive tourism, I guess.

-Even though these cenotes near Merida are a little off the beaten track you can still find tourists, but it is likely that you have the cenote all for yourself on some occasions.
+Even though these cenotes near Merida are a little off the beaten track, you can still find tourists, but it is likely that you will have the cenote all for yourself on some occasions.

 How to visit Merida Cenotes